Do I even need a dinghy?

 How much power do you need or want?
-Your dinghy’s manufacture will give you max and min specifications.
+Your dinghy’s manufacturer will give you max and min specifications.
 Pay hard attention to their recommendations.
-Think about the distances you want to travel and time you want to commit to travel it.
+Think about the distances you want to travel and the time you want to commit to traveling.
 Did you also want to be able to tow a person on an inflatable?

 We went with 4 stroke Yamaha 25HP.
 I would have preferred to get the 2 stroke but it wasn’t available in the region we were purchasing.
-We went with a Yamaha because parts are available almost everywhere in the world, and if we it serviced, it will not be a problem.
-It weighs in at a whooping 143 pounds, quite heavy but does about 30mph, smooth and fast on the water.
+We went with a Yamaha because parts are available almost everywhere in the world, so if we get it serviced, it will not be a problem.
+It weighs in at a whopping 143 pounds, quite heavy but does about 30mph, smooth and fast on the water.